Looking for OPAL? LITHIUM? SCHEELITE? RARE EARTHS?

 OPAL

 The more powerful your torch, the more likely you are to find opals.
-Opal fluoresces (glows) bright blueish white under UV.
-It glows better under Long Wave (365nm) than under Short (254nm) or Mid Wave (310nm), and that’s good because SW and MW torches are much more expensive!
+Opal glows bright blueish-white under Long Wave (365nm) UV.
+Short (254nm) and Mid Wave (310nm) are of no use when hunting for opal because opal does not respond to them.
+395nm and any unfiltered torches are also useless.

 NOTE: Opal fluorescence has nothing to do with the daylight colours of the opal.
 Opal fluoresces a bluish-white colour regardless of how the opal looks in sunlight.
 You shine the UV torch on the ground at night and if you see a bright blue-white spot you pick up an opal.
-UV does NOT affect the beautiful white-light colours of opal.
+UV does NOT affect or enhance the beautiful white-light colours of opal.
 UV will not make those colours brighter or more intense.
 Only white light will do that.
-UV is for FINDING opals, not LOOKING at them.
+UV light is for looking FOR opals, bright white light is for looking at them.

 LITHIUM